 Are you wasting your hard earned money on store-bought wood fillers that don’t match your project?
 Today, I’m sharing a DIY wood filler recipe that’s easy to make, easy to sand and will save you money.
 If that’s not enough to convince you to make your own wood filler, this recipe only requires two ingredients.
 The most important ingredient is sawdust from your project.
-So you know what that means… it WILL compliment your furniture project!
+So you know what that means… it WILL complement your furniture project!

 For your convenience this post contains affiliate links to supplies or tools I used to complete this project.
 Purchases made using these links help support the Saws on Skates website and allow me to share more DIY projects. and DIY tips..
 There is no cost to you for using these links.
 Click here to visit my site policies.